Agenda

 The 2023/24 Councillor Training Expenses Budget contains sufficient funds to accommodate the training request of Councillors Kennedy and Southwood and other Councillors should they wish to attend this Conference.
 Other Councillors that wish to attend the Conference, can express their interest at the Council Meeting.

-1. Endorse the request by Councillors Kennedy and Southwood to attend the NSW ALGWA Conference 2024, hosted by the City of Ryde; and
+That Council: 1.
+Endorse the request by Councillors Kennedy and Southwood to attend the NSW ALGWA Conference 2024, hosted by the City of Ryde; and 2.
+Nominate any additional Councillors that may wish to attend the Conference.

 Steven Kludass